LukePeters/contactformextras/README.md

 $message = $e->submission->message;
 ```

-In the same file, modify the variable names to be replaced in the HTML template.
+In the same file, modify the variables to be replaced in the HTML template.

 ```php
 $customEmailTemplate = str_replace('[[name]]', $name, $customEmailTemplate);